Contacts

 1. How and when do I apply?

-You have to apply exclusively through the on-line application procedure which is available here from 3 October, 2025.
-The deadline for submitting your application is 15 January 2026 at 23:59 CET (5 February 2026 at 23:59 CET for the PhD program in Statistics and Computer Science and the PhD program in Mathematics and Applications).
-This deadline is not negotiable.
+You have to apply exclusively through the on-line application procedure which is available here from 17 April 2026.
+The deadline for submitting your application is 18 May 2026 at 23:59 CET This deadline is not negotiable.

 Detailed information about the on-line application procedure can be found in the website section Submitting your application - Bocconi University